On generating series of finitely presented operads: Introduction

-Some remarks and conjectures are collected in the final Section~\ref{sec::final_remarks}.
+In Section~\ref{sec::final_remarks} there are additional remarks and conjectures.
 In Subsection~\ref{subs:motiv}, we discuss an analogy of operadic generating functions and the Hilbert series of associative graded algebras.
-We observe that many common algebras has rational Hilbert series and formulate three informal conjectures on generation functions of common finitely presented operads which we call `Expectations'.
-These expectations generalize our theorems listed above.
-In Subsection~\ref{subs:conj_PBW}, we give some evidence for the conjecture that each binary operad with quadratic Gr\"obner basis has the same generating series as some shuffle regular operad (hence, this series is differential algebraic).
-In the next Subsection~\ref{subs:conj_ass}, we discuss some evidence showing that operads of associative algebras with polynomial identities are ``generic'' in the sense of our Expectation~\ref{main_thesys} (and in the sense of Expectation~\ref{thesys_subexp}, in the case of polynomial growth).
-Third, we remark that the operation of shuffle composition induces a structure of Zinbiel algebra on the ring of formal power series.
-Therefore, it should be interesting to describe the minimal Zinbiel subalgebras which contain generating series of some classes of operads, and to describe the class of ``Zinbiel algebraic'' functions which contains these generating series.
+We observe that many common algebras have rational Hilbert series and formulate three informal conjectures on the generating functions of common finitely presented operads.
+These expectations generalize our theorems.
+In Subsection~\ref{subs:conj_PBW}, we give some evidence for the conjecture that each binary operad with a quadratic Gr\"obner basis has the same generating series as some shuffle regular operad (hence, this series is differential algebraic).
+In Subsection~\ref{subs:conj_ass}, we discuss some evidence showing that operads of associative algebras with polynomial identities are ``generic''.
+After this paper was sibmitted, Berele has proved that these operads indeed have holonomic (hence, differential algebraic) generating series~\cite{berele}.
+Third, we remark that the operation of shuffle composition induces the structure of Zinbiel algebra on the ring of formal power series.
+Therefore, it is interesting to describe the minimal Zinbiel subalgebras which contain the generating series of some classes of operads, and to describe the class of ``Zinbiel algebraic'' functions which contains these generating series.